Darren0422/MySQL-Database/README.md

 <img width="1093" alt="Screenshot 2023-08-13 at 13 10 39" src="https://github.com/Darren0422/Databases/assets/134398985/74dea67a-a904-4122-82d9-150ab00968a3">

 ###### Search by Architect record ID
+When this option is selected, the user is prompted to enter the "Architect ID" they would like to search.
+If an existing "Architect ID" matches the user input, the record is displayed.
+If the "Architect ID" does not match the user input, a message displays that it was not found.

 ###### Search by Architect record Name
+When this option is selected, the user is prompted to enter the "Architect name" they would like to search.
+If an existing "Architect name" matches the user input, the record is displayed.
+If the "Architect name" does not match the user input, a message displays that it was not found.

 ##### Search a Contractor record
 When the user selects the "Search Contractor" option, they are then prompted to enter the number of the aspect of the "Search Contractor" menu they wish use.